Charleston vs Jersey City

 Which city has higher STR taxes — Charleston or Jersey City?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Jersey City charges 6% municipal occupancy tax + 6.625% state sales + 5% state occupancy fee.
-Compare the full breakdown in the table above.
+Notably, Jersey City benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?